Reading Time: 2 Minutes 52 Seconds

-The Ďáblický hřbitov is the cemetery of the Ďáblice district, in Prague 8 and it has a peculiarity: it is the only Cubist cemetery in the world.
+The Ďáblický hřbitov is the cemetery of the Ďáblice district, in Prague 8, and it has a peculiarity: it is the only Cubist cemetery in the world.

-Among the various testimonies of Cubist architecture in Prague and the Czech Republic, the Ďáblice cemetery is definitely a unique representation of the Cubist style and for this reason it was declared national monument in 2017.
+Among the various testimonies of Cubist architecture in Prague and the Czech Republic, the Ďáblice cemetery is definitely a unique representation of the Cubist style, and for this reason it was declared national monument in 2017.

-Ďáblice is the second largest cemetery in Prague and occupies an area of 29 hectares.
 It was designed by one of the most important architects of the Cubist period, Vlastislav Hofman, and it was built during the years 1912-1914.

 What we see today is only a part of the great project that aimed at creating a new cemetery with a crematorium in Prague.
 In the end none of it was created.

-By approaching the cemetery from the street, you can immediately notice the outer walls with cubist-style columns and upon arriving at the main gate you are struck by the beauty of the square arched structure.
-The iron gates are decorated with cubist motifs and the two mirrored buildings at the left and at the right of the main gate (respectively a flower shop and the administration building) will astonish you.
+The iron gates are decorated with cubist motifs and the two mirrored buildings at the left and at the right of the main gate (respectively, a flower shop and the administration building) will surprise you.

-As soon as you enter the cemetery, on the left side you will see a series of short buildings with urns that contain the ashes of the dead.
-These are not in a cubist style, but are they remarkable for the geometric lines and silver fixtures.
+As soon as you enter the cemetery, on the left side you will see a series of short buildings with urns that contain the ashes of the deceased.

 If instead you walk straight from the main gate, you reach a Cubist building, which serves as a funeral hall.